amalbenny/amalbenny.github.io/README.md

-# amalbenny.github.io
+# iamal
-Kingdom of conquerors
+I Hope آمل أن <br/> the kingdom of conquerors

 <nav><a href="/"><img src="/res/home.png" height="25px" /></a><a style="color:black;">
  Storage of production materials</a></nav>